mohangk/goodroot.ca/content/post/2019-08-22-interpolation.md

 Interpolation is where algorithmic predictability meets introspection.
 It places people into the past, confirming their most recent, valid position.
 And it waits.
 Or it makes the client wait.

-If the server renders the truth and sends an update to each client every second, it will pause a fraction of that second and interpolate.
+If the server renders the truth and sends an update to each client every second, it will pause for a fraction of that second and interpolate.
 During that time it will look at what occurred between the last reported position of each client and the position before that.
 It will then place each client somewhere in the past, aligning them all within the flow of their shared, chaotic existence.

-The client will then receive their rendering, their instruction, and each will know that it can continue on its path over the next fraction of a second.
+The clients will then receive their rendering, their instruction, and each will know that it can continue on its path over the next fraction of a second.
 All of the data received from each client, their orientation, timing and movement, are evaluated in reverse, thousands of time per second, to ensure a fluid and graceful experience.

 ```ruby
 "from state" <- state after last user command acknowledged by the server;